aws/aws-toolkit-azure-devops/Docs/awspowershell-module-script.rst

 it can optionally install the |TWP| module before running the script.

 .. note:: If an installation is performed, the module is installed in the :code:`current user`
          scope.
-Then the location is compatible with automatic module load.
+The location is compatible with automatic module load.
 As a result, you don't need to import the module in your script.

 Parameters
 ==========

-You an set the following parameters for the task.
+You can set the following parameters for the task.
 Required parameters are noted by an asterisk (*).
 Other parameters are optional.

 Name*